 Create lasting relationships that change how we see others

-Unlike other bridge-building organizations, we create unlikely partnerships between people and groups who wouldn’t traditionally come to the table with others.
+We create unlikely partnerships between people and groups who wouldn’t traditionally come to the table with others.
 We invest in building lasting relationships rather than planning one-time gatherings.

 91% of One America Movement participants are committed to long-term connections and plan to continue building relationships with the people they met through our programming.